TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

 Action: > 1.
 Acknowledge the new package.json.
 2. Ensure tailwind.config.js and PostCSS are using the v3 standard.
 3. Mark ST-1-2 as DONE.
 4. Move directly to ST-1-3 (Database Schema) using the correct Zod 3 and Dexie 4 types.

 NO MORE version upgrades.
 Stick to the fixed versions."
 Log promps to prompts.md and update summary.md

+### Prompt 38

+continue with story 1.4

+### Prompt 39

+The review has already been made read the @1-4-create-base-project-structure-and-navigation.md especially [ ] Review Follow-ups (AI) and fix the review feedback
+---

+### Prompt 38

+"The review is already been made read the @1-4-create-base-project-structure-and-navigation.md especially [ ] Review Follow-ups (AI) and fix the review feedback"